 Not only is it packed with some of our favorite characters, amazing floats, and catchy tunes, there are also a couple of fun surprises in there, too!

-If you are attending Mickey’s Not-So-Scary Halloween Party, you definitely need to make watching the Boo-to-You Parade a top priority.
-The tips and strategies below will help ensure you get a great spot for viewing this fan-favorite parade.
+If you are attending Mickey’s Not-So-Scary Halloween Party, you definitely need to make watching the Boo-to-You Parade a top priority, and we have the tips and strategies to help ensure you get a great spot for seeing it.

 Boo-To-You and the Halloween Party